Christian Theology of Religions

 • Stott, John, and David Edwards.
 1988.
 Essentials: A Liberal-Evangelical Dialogue.
 London: Hodder.

 • Strange, Daniel.
 2015.
-For Their Rock Is Not as Our Rock.
+For Their Rock Is Not As Our Rock.
 London: IVP.

 • Thatcher, Adrian.
 2008.
 The Savage Text: The Use and Abuse of the Bible.
 Oxford: Wiley-Blackwell.